Do You Capitalize Mom And Dad And Other Family Names?

 In this case, with words such as mom and dad, understanding the difference in the types of nouns will help you.

-However, if you are in doubt, you should use a reliable grammar checker to help you make the best decisions.
+But if you are in doubt, use a reliable grammar checker to help you make the best decisions.

 Related reading: When Do You Need To Spell Out Numbers In Full In Your Writing?